sindhu-33/Python-programs/README.md

 This is a basic version of notes application.
 We can add the required points which has to be noted down.
 We can also delete the points which are not required.
-I have made this application using angularjs.
+I have made this application using angularjs.I have also tried to implement errors.
+If we try to add the same point twice in the application then it shows an error.